 But Muta was awarded the title upon the match replay shows that at one point both men had a shoulder raised at some point in the pinfall attempt.
 The match would end in controversy as it was ultimately Muta that would walk away with the championship.
 This was until the end of the show when it was decided that the title would be held up and neither Muta nor Sting would be the NWA Television Champion.

-The match was the main event of the evening, as Dirty Dick Slater and The Great Muta accompanied by Gary Hart would come to the ring.
-This was followed by Flair and Sting who would proceed to come next.
-Slater was replacing Funk who was scheduled to be in the match but injured the previous week.
+The match was the main event of the evening, as Dirty Dick Slater and The Great Muta, accompanied by Gary Hart, would come to the ring.
+This was followed by Flair and Sting, who would proceed to come next.
+Slater was replacing Funk, who was scheduled to be in the match but was injured the previous week.
 Muta and Sting would start the match off against one another.

 Even a powerbomb moments later wouldn’t finish off the Stinger.
 The Great Muta would continue to beat down Sting until Flair was able to come and try and help him.
 As the match was reaching its closing moments, the four men would pair off.
 Muta would spray Sting in the face at one point.
 With Sting unable to see, Flair is beaten down by both Dick Slater and The Great Muta.

-“It’s Halloween and guess what it’s going to be full of Havoc.
-It’s going to be different because were talking something different than a regular wrestling match and I love to be different and ou know that.
+“It’s Halloween, and guess what?
+It’s going to be full of Havoc.
+It’s going to be different because we’re talking about something different than a regular wrestling match, and I love to be different, and you know that.
 Halloween Havoc and electricity is just seconds away now”.

 In fact, The Great Muta uses his mist to put out the fire.
 The match had regular tag team rules with a team member remaining on the apron and needing to be tagged in.
 When Sting and Muta came together, it is Sting who would continue to showcase his strength.
 This time, however, they would battle outside the ring.